 Ockerbloom also holds an honorary doctoral degree from Northeastern, and was recently named to the Arlington (MA) High School Hall of Fame.
 He has served in a wide range of important public service positions throughout the Boston area.
 He is also a long-time member of Winchester Country Club, where he reportedly enjoys working for four hours on some Saturday mornings to win two dollars from Bill Cummings.

 Joel B. Swets

-The Foundation's executive director is Joel B. Swets of Winchester, MA.
+Joel B. Swets of Winchester, Massachusetts has been the Foundation's executive director since October 2006.
 Swets is a graduate of Colby College and Suffolk University Law School where he received his JD degree cum laude in 1981.
-In 1984 he earned an LLM degree in Taxation from Boston University Law School.
-Before joining Cummings Foundation in 2006, Swets had extensive experience in charitable planned giving, estate planning, and in preparing charitable remainder trusts, etc.
+In 1984, he earned an LLM degree in Taxation from Boston University Law School.
+Before joining Cummings Foundation, Swets had extensive experience in charitable planned giving, estate planning, and in preparing charitable remainder trusts.

 Associate Executive (pro bono)

 A resident of Reading, Massachusetts, Vyriotes is communications director at Cummings Properties and serves, in a pro bono capacity, as associate executive director of the Foundation.
 With a bachelor’s degree from Mount Holyoke College, she began her career doing sales and marketing for Boston Duck Tours, before moving to Arizona, where she spent a decade in fundraising and patient services for a few nonprofit organizations.
 Vyriotes returned to the east coast in 2010 and joined the Cummings organization.
 Since then, she earned a master’s in Integrated Marketing Communications from West Virginia University.